chenz0902/infomation/index.md

 Zhang and Meijer.
 (2018) Modelling and simulation of the Stockholms emergency care.
 Submitted to the 2018 Annual Conference of Council of Engineering Systems Universities (CESUN). proceed as paper.<br/>

 Zhang and Meijer.
 (2018) Simulation game for patient transportation.
 Submitted to the 2018 International Simulation and Gaming Society (ISAGA) conference. accepted <br/>
+## Student thesis instructor
+Zhengyu Wang and Al-shorji, degree project in datateknik, Live video streaming to the cloud services